-Some degree and certificate programs offered by the college require students to obtain community health service learning experience as part of their course work.
+Some degree and certificate programs offered by the college require students to obtain clinical learning experience as part of their course work.
 Hospitals and health facilities may mandate that a criminal background check and/or drug screening check be conducted prior to placement in a clinical setting and as part of an employer’s screening process.
-Students not passing these checks may be prohibited from participating in the community health service learning experience thus rendering the student ineligible to satisfactorily meet the course/program requirements, and/or ineligible for hire.
+Students not passing these checks may be prohibited from participating in the clinical learning experience, thus rendering the student ineligible to satisfactorily meet the course/program requirements, and/or ineligible for hire.

 Questions?
 You may contact a member of the Healthcare Workforce Training team at firstname.lastname@example.org.